1999 World Snooker Championship: Overview

-The 1999 World Snooker Championship was the ninth and last ranking tournament of the 1998–99 snooker season, held after the British Open.
-It was sponsored by cigarette manufacturer Embassy.
-The 1999 edition marked the 22nd consecutive year that the tournament was held at the Crucible and the 30th successive year that the World Championship was contested through the modern knockout format.
-The defending champion was John Higgins, who had defeated Ken Doherty 1812 in the final of the 1998 World Championship to win his maiden world title.
+The 1999 World Snooker Championship was the ninth and last ranking tournament of the 1998–99 snooker season, held from 17 April to 3 May, after the British Open.
+It was sponsored by cigarette brand Embassy.
+The 1999 edition marked the 23rd consecutive year that the tournament was held at the Crucible Theatre and the 30th successive year that the World Championship was contested through the modern knockout format.
+The defending champion was John Higgins, who had defeated Ken Doherty 18–12 in the final of the 1998 World Championship to win his maiden world title.